 Thus the controversy of the first Ali vs Cooper meeting fueled intense interest in the rematch three years later.
 Cooper had supposedly come so close to knocking out the current heavyweight king, now known as Muhammad Ali, that British fans could hardly contain their excitement about a return bout, again in London, and this time for the heavyweight championship of the world.
 And the fact is this contest has also become obscured by time.

-What few recall is how Cooper, a journeyman with eleven losses on his record, gave Ali a most difficult ordeal until once again his brittle skin betrayed him.
-The opening round belonged to Ali who glided about the ring, snapping a long left lead, but round two saw Cooper begin to press in earnest, cornering the champion on more than one occasion, landing a right early and a hard left hook late, and in the interim establishing his own effective jab.
+What few recall is how Cooper, a hard-luck fighter with eleven losses on his record, gave Ali a most difficult ordeal until once again his brittle skin betrayed him.
+The opening round belonged to Ali as he glided about the ring, snapping a long left lead, but round two saw Cooper begin to press in earnest, cornering the champion on more than one occasion, landing a right early and a hard left hook late, and in the interim establishing his own effective jab.

-If the second was close, the third clearly belonged to the challenger as he continually forced Ali to back up or clinch.
+If the second was close, the third clearly belonged to the obstinate challenger as he continually forced Ali to back up or clinch.
 A pair of hooks got through and seconds later an aggressive Cooper landed a hard left-right before forcing the champion to the ropes, where he connected with two heavy lefts to the body followed by a rabbit punch.
-Ali responded to the foul by grabbing Cooper’s head and yanking him down and forward, a move that brought boos from the crowd and a stern warning from the referee.
-When the action resumed it was Cooper, not Ali, landing the jab.
-The champion picked up the pace before the end of the round, bouncing a hard right off Cooper’s head, but it was without question the challenger’s round.
+Ali responded to the foul by grabbing Cooper’s head and yanking it down as if trying to remove it from the challenger’s shoulders, a move that brought boos from the crowd and a stern warning from the referee, but when action resumed it was Cooper, not Ali, landing the jab.
+The champion picked up the pace, bouncing a hard right off Henry’s cranium, but without question, the round belonged to “Our ‘Enry.”

 The pattern continued in the fourth.
-Cooper again succeeded in cutting off the ring, initiating some nasty business on the inside and in the clinches, getting his forearm into Ali’s face and landing a few kidney punches.
-At this point Cooper appeared stronger than Ali, who was clearly bothered by the Englishman’s tactics and openly complained to the referee before Cooper landed another tidy one-two, the left to the body followed by the right to the head.
-Gathering himself, Ali finally began to exploit his reach advantage, throwing the jab with conviction and following up with right hands.
-Near the end of the round Ali connected with two sharp rights while effectively parrying Cooper’s hook.
+Henry again succeeded in cutting off the ring, initiating some nasty business on the inside and in the clinches, getting his forearm into Ali’s face and landing a few kidney punches.
+At this point Cooper appeared the stronger man while the champion was clearly troubled by the Englishman’s tactics and made a show of complaining to the referee before the Briton landed another tidy one-two, the left to the body followed by the right to the head.
+Gathering himself, Ali finally began to exploit his reach advantage, throwing the jab with conviction and following up with sharp rights, while effectively parrying Cooper’s hook.

-Then came the unsatisfying conclusion.
-Early in round six the gutsy Britisher bull-rushed Ali into a corner and paid for his aggressiveness by getting caught with a quick right hand which sliced open his left eye brow.
-The injury was visible to all, the blood flowing freely down the side of the challenger’s face.
-Aware the fight could be stopped at any moment, Cooper stormed after Ali, chasing him about the ring as the huge crowd roared.
+Then, just as in Ali vs Cooper I, there came the unsatisfying conclusion.
+Early in round six the gutsy challenger bull-rushed Ali into a corner and paid for his aggressiveness by getting tagged with a snapping counter right, the blow tearing open his left eyebrow.
+The injury, which later required sixteen stitches, was immediately visible to all, the blood flowing copiously down the side of the challenger’s face.
+Realizing the match might be stopped at any moment, Cooper stormed after Ali as the huge crowd roared.

-The champion responded by finally opening up, landing a series of right hands and seizing full control of the action.
+The champion responded by finally opening up with the heavy artillery, landing a series of right hands and seizing full control of the action.
 The challenger never stopped winging shots but Ali’s blows were the ones landing cleanly.
-A hard one-two forced Cooper to clinch and the referee seized the opportunity to take a closer look at Henry’s injured eye and then halt the contest.
-There was no choice; Cooper’s face was bathed in blood.
+A jolting one-two forced Cooper to clinch and the pause in the action gave the referee a chance to take a closer look at Henry’s injured eye, and then immediately stop the fight.
+There was no alternative; Cooper was a gory sight, his blood all over both himself and Ali and continuing to gush from the deep wound.

-Boxing writers have never been particularly kind to Cooper, and his performances against the more athletically gifted Ali have never been recognized for their courage and technical effectiveness.
+Boxing writers have never been particularly kind to Cooper, and his performances against the more athletically gifted Ali were recognized by few for their courage and technical effectiveness.
 But Ali himself acknowledged them.
-Following their second bout he told the press he had never faced a braver man, nor a more difficult opponent.
+Following their second bout “The Greatest” told the press he had never faced a braver man, nor a more difficult opponent. — Michael Carbert